yindia/iapetus/docs/concepts.rst

          command: echo
          args: ["hello from docker"]

-- **Assertion**: A check to validate task results, such as output, exit code, or JSON.
+- **Assertion** ✅: A check to validate task results, such as output, exit code, or JSON.
 Assertions help ensure your workflow behaves as expected.

-  Example (YAML):

   .. code-block:: yaml

      raw_asserts:
        - output_contains: success
        - exit_code: 0

-- **Plugin**: Extend iapetus by adding new backends or assertion types.
+- **Plugin** 🔌: Extend iapetus by adding new backends or assertion types.
 Plugins are Go code that implement the Backend interface and are registered at startup.

-  Example (Go):

   .. code-block:: go

      type MyBackend struct{}